 and Confluent Software, and if applicable, the Support Services.
 Customer is solely responsible

 for exporting Content from the Cloud Service prior to expiration or termination of this

 Agreement.
 Customer acknowledges that following termination it will have no further access to

 12. UPTIME SERVICE LEVEL AGREEMENT AND SUPPORT SERVICES.

 Confluent will provide the uptime service level agreement for the Cloud Service in accordance with Exhibit A, below.
-Unless otherwise stated in an Order, Confluent will provide the following Support Services in connection with the Cloud Service
+Unless otherwise stated in an Order, Confluent will provide Business Support Services in connection with the Cloud Service.

 13.1 Assignment.
 Customer may assign or otherwise transfer this Agreement or any rights or